Mantispa

-Mantispa is the type genus of insects in the family Mantispidae and subfamily Mantispinae (order Neuroptera).
+Mantispa is the type genus of insects in the family Mantispidae and subfamily Mantispinae of the order Neuroptera.
 Species have a fairly worldwide distribution (but not Australia).

+Etymology

+The genus name Mantispa comes from "mantis" and "pagana", from the species name Mantis pagana.

 Description

 The defining characteristic of Mantispa is the presence of dark, short, thick setae on the mesothorax and occiput (rear head segment).